thewaspcat/qa-portfolio/docs/index.md

 ---

-Welcome to my **Quality Assurance portfolio**, which showcases my skills in manual software testing — with **UI and CRUD (REST API)** test cases as selected deliverables — as well as my experience in test automation and defect reporting.
+Welcome to my **Quality Assurance portfolio**, which showcases my skills in manual software testing of frontend and backend components - with **UI and CRUD (REST API)** test cases as selected deliverables — as well as my experience in test automation and defect reporting.
-All manual test cases, including Postman API tests, are structurally Jira/Xray-ready — they can be easily imported or linked to Jira work items in Xray.
+All manual test cases, including Postman-aligned API tests, are structurally Jira/Xray-ready — they can be easily imported or linked to Jira work items in Xray.

 This portfolio demonstrates:
 - Methodical approach to structuring test cases;